 - Put the sauce;

-- Then add other toppings like chives, cheese, katsuobushi, ginger and others;
+- Then put other toppings like chives, cheese, katsuobushi, ginger and others;

 - Make your art with mayonnaise and help yourself;

-Let's leave some videos below that shows how to prepare:
+Below are some videos that show how to prepare: